elastos/Elastos.CarrierClassic.Java/README.md

 See [Screenshots](https://github.com/elastos/Elastos.NET.Carrier.Java.SDK/tree/master/demo/screenshots).

 An executable .jar file of the Messenger can be downloaded from the '/demo' folder which does not require any compilation.
-After testing, it is recommended to build your own from the source code provided."
+After testing, it is recommended to build your own from the source code provided.

 **Please note, building and running of the messenger demo application is currently only possible on a Ubuntu / Debian / Linux hosts.
 Windows and MacOS will be added in the near future.**